-Kyle “Kyle” Fitzpatrick is a homosexual former military brat who decided to settle in heaven (a.k.a, Los Angeles).
+Kyle “Kyle” Fitzpatrick is a homosexual former military brat living in Los Angeles.
 With a love for horror films, champagne, short shorts, and CAPS LOCK, he works as a writer, sometimes actor, and sometimes social media person.
-He loves dogs more than most people.
+He loves dogs more than people.

 Bobby Solomon is a designer from Los Angeles and the founder and Editor-In-Chief of The Fox Is Black, an art, design, and culture blog that he’s been running since 2007.
 The site saw a boom in growth thanks to The Desktop Wallpaper Project, which is currently has the largest crop of desktops for your electronic devices custom designed by the biggest and best artists and designers in the world.
 He likes to concentrate on the future rather than the past, drink Intelligentsia coffe, play video games, and hang out with his dog Dottie and his boyfriend and partner, Kyle Fitzpatrick.